ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 within the population hemoglobin concentration distribution) is a limitation of our modeling strategy in that it assumes that this remains constant over time and age groups.

+Because we are not modeling individual causes of anemia (and their associated mortality), we assume that all simulants have the same mortality rate regardless of their hemoglobin value, when in reality, those with lower hemoglobin values will have higher mortality rates than those with higher hemoglobin values.

 Because hemoglobin concentrations are not directly modeled among the early and late neonatal age groups in GBD, the prevalence of mild, moderate, and severe